angliwen/public/Configuring Google Cloud HA VPN/README.md

 In this lab you configured HA VPN gateways.
 You also configured dynamic routing with VPN tunnels and configured global dynamic routing mode.
 Finally you verified that HA VPN is configured and functioning correctly.

 ## Disclaimer
-Lab instructions wholly provided by Google.
+Lab instructions wholly provided by Google. \
-Self mapping done for reference.
+Task mapping is my own work.